Film: Can new Vikings anchor Michael Pierce mimic Linval Joseph's path?

 —

 Part of what lured the Vikings to sign Pierce, who first considered them in February when the team hired his friend and assistant defensive line coach Imarjaye Albury, was how he maneuvered as the heaviest player on the field.
+Pierce likely can’t match Joseph’s legendary pursuit from sideline to sideline.
+Vikings defensive backs were wary during practice while running toward ball carriers, because Joseph was often trailing like a rock slide.

-Shorter (6-foot) and heavier than Joseph (6-4), Pierce was equally immovable at times in Baltimore.
-He thrived as a cog in the Ravens’ deep rotation, which prevented Pierce from playing more than 53.4% of defensive snaps in a season to this point.
-When he did play, Pierce’s consistent effort in pursuit and power to fight the momentum of offensive linemen stood out to the Vikings.
+But Pierce was equally immovable at times in Baltimore.
+He thrived as a cog in the Ravens’ deep rotation, which prevented him from playing more than 53.4% of defensive snaps in a season to this point.
+When he did play, Pierce’s quick feet and power to fight momentum of offensive linemen stood out to the Vikings.

 Those traits were evident during the Ravens’ AFC Divisional playoff loss to the Titans in January.
 Pierce was mostly a bright spot in a forgettable game for the Ravens defense, leading Baltimore with four run stops.
 Only the Packers’ Kenny Clark had more run stops in the entire postseason among defensive tackles, per Pro Football Focus.